mavlink/MAVSDK-docs/en/contributing/plugins.md

 # Writing Plugins

-DroneCore is split into a [core](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/core) and multiple independent [plugins](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/plugins).
+The *Dronecode SDK* is split into a [core](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/core) and multiple independent [plugins](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/plugins).

 Plugins that are located in the *correct location* (a subfolder of **/plugins**) and have the *correct structure* are built at compile time.
 The [CMakeLists.txt](https://github.com/dronecore/DroneCore/blob/{{ book.github_branch }}/CMakeLists.txt) takes care of including the plugin folders and integration tests.

 > **Note** Plugins can also be defined in [SDK Extensions](../guide/sdk_extensions.md).
-> These are defined and tested in exactly the same way as "standard" DroneCore plugins.
+> These are defined and tested in exactly the same way as "standard" SDK plugins.

 ## Plugin Architecture

 Plugins should be written so that they are independent of each other (they will still need to be dependent on the core source).
 This allows plugins to be removed/replaced as needed at the cost of some duplicated functionality across the plugin modules.

 The code for each plugin (and its unit test if one has been defined) is stored in a sub-folder of the **plugins** directory.
 Integration tests for all plugins in the library are stored in **integration_tests**.

-A simplified view of the folder structure is shown below (showing relevant directories for both DroneCore and a DroneCore Extension):
+A simplified view of the folder structure is shown below (showing relevant directories for both the SDK and [SDK Extensions](../guide/sdk_extensions.md)):

 ```
 ├── DroneCore